e-veal/splunk-practice-lab/SOLUTION.md

     ```
     /opt/splunk/bin/splunk btool server list cluster --debug | grep -v default
     ```
-2. Grab pass4SymmKey and add to this command:
+1. Grab pass4SymmKey and add to this command:
     ```
     /opt/splunk/bin/splunk show-decrypted --value '<pass4SymmKey>'
     ```
+    > Note: It should be the same on SH1, SH2, and CM

 ### Connect SHC to IDX cluster
 1. Use the `org_cluster_search_base` base config:
     ```